michmattera/star-wars-quiz/TESTING.md

 ## **Browser testing**

-The following browser have been tested and check:
+The following browser has been tested and checked:

 | Browser | Checked |
 | --- | --- |